iterative/dvc.org/content/docs/user-guide/setup-google-drive-remote.md

 > Please keep this in mind when sharing them, or you may
 > [exceed the limits](https://developers.google.com/drive/api/v2/handle-errors?hl=ro#resolve_a_403_error_usage_limit_exceeded).

-### Access Google Drive remote with OAuth credentials
+### Enabling your GC project with OAuth credentials

 Use the `dvc remote modify` command to set the credentials for each `gdrive://` remote, for example: